What is a Gum Graft?

 If your dentist has recently told you that you need a gum graft, it may have come as an unpleasant surprise.
 Gum Recession is when your gums start pulling away from your teeth.
 It’s a common dental problem that goes unnoticed.

 Between 4% and 12% of adults are affected.
 It can be caused by hard tooth brushing, smoking, or periodontal disease.
-If you’ve noticed your teeth looking longer, or increased sensitivity to cold, sweet or spicy food, you may be effected by Gum Recession.
+If you’ve noticed that your teeth look longer, or if you have increased sensitivity to cold, sweet or spicy food, you may be affected by Gum Recession.